Grants

 • How much: Grants of £500 to £20k for projects that create and improve wildlife habitats and enhance connections between them, engage more people with caring for green spaces and connect nature-deprived communities with the High Weald landscape

-• When: Grants awarded on an annual basis, decided by grant panel – next application window open from May – July 2024 with decisions in December.
+• When: Grants awarded on an annual basis with applications open in February/March, decided by grant panel in the autumn.

-Example projects – pond creation, Dark Skies celebration festival, hedge planting and laying, wildflower meadow creation, habitat management for rare species including dormice, ‘grey to green’ projects that develop community green spaces in urban areas, community growing schemes.
+Example projects – pond creation, Dark Skies celebration festival, hedge planting and laying, wildflower meadow creation, habitat management for rare species including dormice, ‘grey to green’ projects that develop community green spaces in urban areas, children’s holiday camps, community growing schemes.